-Here is the introduction of a series of judgments that’s coming upon the whole earth and those who dwell in it.
+Here is the introduction of a series of judgments that are coming upon the whole earth and those who dwell in it.

 The phrase “Then I saw in the right hand of the One seated on the throne a scroll” is in reference to God the Father.

 Seven seals refer to seven different judgments that are on the scroll.

 2 I also saw a mighty angel proclaiming in a loud voice, “Who is worthy to open the scroll and break its seals?”

 The phrase “Who is worthy to open the scroll” does not suggest that Almighty God cannot open it but it is in reference to the One who was victorious over sin and death.
 Sin, because He was tempted by Satan yet, did not sin (Matthew 4:1-11; Hebrews 4:15), and death because He rose from the grave (Acts 2:24).
 Jesus Christ is worthy to open the scroll because He alone was victorious and that victory came through His death and resurrection.

 3 But no one in heaven or on earth or under the earth was able to open the scroll or even to look in it.

 No one was worthy because no one in heaven could have done what Jesus did on earth, that is the cross.

 All judgment and authority were given to Jesus from the Father to judge the earth for rejecting Him and for worshipping Satan and his demons through idols, witchcraft, and worldly lust.

 4 And I cried and cried because no one was found worthy to open the scroll or even to look in it.